 3. Complaining that your company blocks social networking sites.

 Company cultures are always different and have policies (some have social media policies for workers too).
 Some block social networking sites, while others refrain because they know that people are doing work at home, so their employment contract is different.
 Robert Half International found that 54% of companies prohibit use of social networking Web sites during work hours, including popular sites such as Twitter, Facebook and LinkedIn.
 Another survey by ScanSafe, indicates that 20% more companies are blocking social networking sites and that 76% currently block them, which is much more than the Robert half survey.
 Don’t complain that your company blocks these sites.
 If you’re truly obsessed, why not access them from your mobile phone?
 Otherwise, get fired and go somewhere else!

 Other companies realize the potential in good corporate web-citizens.
-For example, eBillme offers training on how to use social networking sites to spread company information.

 4. Attracting the wrong attention to your company’s brand because of your own.